MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 > [!NOTE]
 > By default, the `react-native run-android` command builds and deploys the debug version of your app, so if you want to test out a release/production build, simply run `react-native run-android --variant release.
 Refer to the [React Native docs](https://facebook.github.io/react-native/docs/signed-apk-android.html#conten) for details about how to configure and create release builds for your Android apps.

 If you want to be able to install both debug and release builds simultaneously on the same device (highly recommended!), then you need to ensure that your debug build has a unique identity and icon from your release build.
-Otherwise, neither the OS nor you will be able to differentiate between the two.
+Otherwise, neither the OS or you will be able to differentiate between the two.
 You can achieve this by performing the following steps:

 1. In your **build.gradle** file, specify the [`applicationIdSuffix`](https://google.github.io/android-gradle-dsl/current/com.android.build.gradle.internal.dsl.BuildType.html#com.android.build.gradle.internal.dsl.BuildType:applicationIdSuffix) field for your debug build type, which gives your debug build a unique identity for the OS (like `com.foo` vs. `com.foo.debug`).